Domestic turkey: History

-Behaviour
+Behavior

 Young domestic turkeys readily fly short distances, perch and roost.
 These behaviours become less frequent as the birds mature, but adults will readily climb on objects such as bales of straw.
 Young birds perform spontaneous, frivolous running ('frolicking') which has all the appearance of play.
 Commercial turkeys show a wide diversity of behaviours including 'comfort' behaviours such as wing-flapping, feather ruffling, leg stretching and dust-bathing.
 Turkeys are highly social and become very distressed when isolated.
-Many of their behaviours are socially facilitated i.e. expression of a behaviour by one animal increases the tendency for this behaviour to be performed by others.
+Many of their behaviours are socially facilitated; i.e., expression of a behaviour by one animal increases the tendency for this behaviour to be performed by others.
 Adults can recognise 'strangers' and placing any alien turkey into an established group will almost certainly result in that individual being attacked, sometimes fatally.
-Turkeys are highly vocal, and 'social tension' within the group can be monitored by the birds’ vocalisations.
+Turkeys are highly vocal, and 'social tension' within the group can be monitored by the birds' vocalisations.
 A high-pitched trill indicates the birds are becoming aggressive which can develop into intense sparring where opponents leap at each other with the large, sharp talons, and try to peck or grasp the head of each other.
 Aggression increases in frequency and severity as the birds mature.

 Maturing males spend a considerable proportion of their time sexually displaying.
 This is very similar to that of the wild turkey and involves fanning the tail feathers, drooping the wings and erecting all body feathers, including the 'beard' (a tuft of black, modified hair-like feathers on the centre of the breast).
 The skin of the head, neck and caruncles (fleshy nodules) becomes bright blue and red, and the snood (an erectile appendage on the forehead) elongates, the birds 'sneeze' at regular intervals, followed by a rapid vibration of their tail feathers.
 Throughout, the birds strut slowly about, with the neck arched backward, their breasts thrust forward and emitting their characteristic 'gobbling' call.

 Size and weight

 The domestic turkey is the eighth largest living bird species in terms of maximum mass at 39 kg (86 lbs).
+Due to their extreme size differences, domestic turkeys are semi-flightless, as younger or smaller specimens are still capable of short-distance flight, whereas the largest individuals are completely flightless and terrestrial.